adelsz/pgtyped/packages/example/README.md

 `git clone git@github.com:adelsz/pgtyped.git pgtyped`
 2. `cd pgtyped/packages/example`
 3. `npm install`
+4. `npm run build`
-4. `docker-compose run watch`
+5. `docker-compose run watch`
-5. Try editing queries in the SQL and TS files and see how PgTyped handles it.
+6. Try editing queries in the SQL and TS files and see how PgTyped handles it.

 The dockerized setup isn't required and is included for convenience.
 It creates a PostgreSQL DB, loading it with the schema and seed records defined in `sql/schema.sql`.